Jean Baptiste Camille Corot Biography | Oil Paintings

 Corot Painted 3000 canvases, 10,000 have been sold in America

 Corot was universally beloved and a generous man when he had money.
 The “talentless amateur” now supported Jean-François Millet's widow and he also bought a house for the frail, down and out Honoré Daumier.
-Corot is acknowledged as one of the five greatest landscape painters in the world, along with Hobbema, Lorrain, Turner, and Constable.
+Corot is acknowledged as one of the five greatest landscape painters in the world, along with Meindert Hobbema, Claude Lorrain, Joseph Mallord William Turner, and John Constable.

 The strong market for Corot's works and his moderately easy-to-copy late painting style by any trained artist resulted in huge numbers of Jean-Baptiste-Camille Corot forgeries (not to be confused with reproductions) between 1870 and 1939.
 Corot once said amusingly, "Corot painted three thousand canvases, ten thousand of which have been sold in America".

 Artists Influencing Corot: Achille Etna Michallon, Claude Lorrain, Nicolas Poussin, Jean-Victor Bertin, John Constable.

 Painters Camille Corot Influenced: Camille Pissarro, Eugène Boudin, Berthe Morisot, Stanislas Lépine, Antoine Chintreuil, François-Louis Français, Charles Le Roux, Alexandre Defaux.